MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/datetime.md

 # Datetime actions

-Get the date and time and perform time related functions.

-## Get started with datetime actions

 Use the **Get current date and time** action to retrieve the current date and time (or date only, if selected) and store it in a variable.
 The date format depends on the Windows configuration.

 To add various time units to date variables, deploy the **Add to datetime** action.